MerlinMagic2018/komodo-wallet-desktop/README.md

 For details please refer to our [license](https://github.com/KomodoPlatform/komodo-wallet-desktop/blob/master/LICENSE).

-This is experimental alpha software - use at your own risk!
+This is experimental alpha software - use at your own risk!!

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR